DRuggeri/bind_query_exporter/README.md

 ```

 ### Names
-This collector counts unique hits to individual DNS names.
+This collector counts unique hits to individual DNS names by setting the metric `bind_query_names_all{name="site.foo.bar.com",...} 123`.
+If the `--names.capture-clients` flag is set, the vector will also include the address of the client (or reverse lookup with `--names.reverse-lookup`).

-**IMPORTANT NOTE:** Each DNS name gets its own label in `bind_query_names_all`.
-This causes the cardinality problems mentioned [here](https://prometheus.io/docs/practices/instrumentation/#do-not-overuse-labels) and [here](https://prometheus.io/docs/practices/naming/#labels) if your nameserver is used as a recursive server or sees hits for many domains!
-Consider using the includeFile as a whitelist to limit what gets gathered.
+**IMPORTANT NOTE:** Each DNS name detected will gets its own label in the `bind_query_names_all` vector.
+Depending on the number of things matched, you may expose yourself to the cardinality problems mentioned [here](https://prometheus.io/docs/practices/instrumentation/#do-not-overuse-labels) and [here](https://prometheus.io/docs/practices/naming/#labels) - especially if your nameserver is used as a recursive server or sees hits for many domains!
+Consider using the includeFile as a whitelist to limit what is gathered.
+Because of this, the Names collector is not enabled by default.

 ```
   bind_query_names_all - Queries per DNS name